jpfinley/heyfinley/_posts/2009-10-01-design-vigilantism.md

 building was constructed.
 And like my apartment, Akzidenz has received many additions and alterations in its long history.
-Specific variants that I used emulate the tall & narrow shapes I found in the building's windows, as well as providing a strong foundation to the flyer's appearance.
+Specific variants that I used emulate the tall & narrow shapes I found in the building's windows, as well as provide a strong foundation to the flyer's appearance.

-Yellow is used throughout to not only help identify the document as a warning, but to break up the mass of black text with some amount of ornamentation.
+Yellow is used throughout not only to help identify the document as a warning, but also to break up the mass of black text with some amount of ornamentation.

 ![][27]